 Finally, and most importantly, it should be borne in mind that the presence of a particular species of bird can help to stop industrial development at a site.
 Both Glamorgan Bird Club and Gower Ornithological Society will always where possible and justified, lobby against the proposed development of sites important to birds using data provided by birdwatchers.
 The master database at SEWBReC (South East Wales Biodiversity Records Centre), where all our records ultimately go, acts as a central repository of ornithological data which can be queried by potential developers wanting to carry impact assessments.

-Hopefully, you are now convinced that submitting records to the county recorder is worth the not-so arduous task of keeping a record of them by one of the methods elucidated below.
-In that case, read on!
-This page will be of great use to those who have never submitted a record before, as well as reiterating a few points that every regular contributor should bear in mind.
+Hopefully, you are now convinced that submitting records to the county recorder is worth the not-so arduous task of keeping a record of them by one of the methods elucidated on this page.
+This further page will be of great use to those who have never submitted a record before, as well as reiterating a few points that every regular contributor should bear in mind.